 - Manganese X expects to receive monthly dividends from Mountain Springs Oil and Gas Limited.

 EV sales are expected to increase from $1.1 million in 2017 to $11 million in 2025.
 Solar panels are following a similar curve at around 50 percent growth each year.
 This surge in demand is expected to translate into increased demand for manganese as battery makers and end-users look for alternatives to using cobalt.
 Additionally, 90 percent of the world’s available manganese is used in steel production, making it a valuable metal in multiple industries.

 “It is management’s opinion that the price trend of manganese as well as the value-added products derived from manganese such as electrolytic manganese dioxide may continue to be robust due to the increased demand especially from lithium-ion battery storage units specifically for electric vehicles,” said Manganese X CEO Martin Kepman.

 Battery Hill Property

 The property encompasses five manganese-iron zones including Iron Ore Hill, Moody Hill, Sharpe Farm, Maple Hill and Wakefield.
-These zones are the northern portion of the Smyrna Hills Formation, a banded iron formation consisting of an interlayered sequence of manganese minerals including rhodochrosite (a carbonate) that extends across the US border into the state of Maine where similar iron-manganese deposits are found.
+These zones represent the northern portion of the Smyrna Hills formation, a banded iron formation consisting of an interlayered sequence of manganese minerals including rhodochrosite (a carbonate) that extends across the US border into the state of Maine where similar iron-manganese deposits are found.
 Carbonate manganese is the source material for the production of EMD, a high value product used in the cathode material of NMC-based lithium-ion batteries.